PARASlTE/PARASlTE/README.md

 >preferably use whisper to int w me

-i only sit with friends
+i prefer to only sit with close friends ,,

-anyone below 16 dni excluding crowns or compliments

-i lovemail sekido, aizetsu , furina , yae miko and hu tao . dni if u lovemail them too
+if i dont reply to u, im probably afk or offtab